 Industrialization has propelled China to an increasingly large position in global finance.
 It is a fact that the biggest four banks in the world in terms of assets are Chinese, according to the 2019 annual rankings by S&P Global Market Intelligence.

-The banking system in China has undergone major changes within the last two decades allowing financial institutions to operate significantly like the counterparts in the west.
+The banking system in China has undergone major changes within the last two decades allowing financial institutions to operate significantly like their counterparts in the west.
 However, financial operations are still controlled closely by the government specifically through the central bank.
-The central bank is responsible for planning, and implementation of the financial policies in china, maintain the payment systems of banks and monitor the foreign exchange.
+The central bank is responsible for planning, and implementation of the financial policies in china, maintaining the payment systems of banks and monitoring the foreign exchange.

 - Industrial and Commercial Bank of China (ICBC)

 - Bank of Communications

 - Shanghai Pudong Development Bank

 - China Everbright Bank